sourcegraph/handbook/content/people-ops/review-cycles.md

 - What has your manager done in the past 6 months that has made you feel valued and supported?
 - What could your manager do differently to better support you and/or the team?
-- Is there anything that you would like to mention directly to this person’s manager?
+- Is there anything that you would like to mention directly to this person’s manager? (optional)

 **Peer review**

 - What are this person’s strengths?
 - Overall, what could most help this person grow in their career?
-- Is there anything that you would like to mention directly to this person’s manager?
+- Is there anything that you would like to mention directly to this person’s manager? (optional)

 **Manager review of direct report**